ycpcs/cs370-fall2020/assign/index.md

 title: "Assignments"
 ---

-This page links to programming assignments.
+This page links to assignments.

+All written portions should be submitted to Canvas.
+All programming portions should be uploaded to [Marmoset](https://cs.ycp.edu/marmoset/)

 > Assignment | File | Written Due | Program Due | Solutions |
 > ---------- | ---- | ----------- | ----------- | --------- |